appanmomo/choose-your-adventure/hogwarts-haunting/scene1.md

 # Strange Encounters 👻

-You encounter a ghost wondering around the Ravenclaw Commons.She appears to be a prior Hogwarts student, wearing an old Ravenclaw uniform.
+You encounter a ghost wondering around the Ravenclaw Commons.
+She appears to be a prior Hogwarts student, wearing an old Ravenclaw uniform.

 ### What do you do?